Home-Based Businesses: Following the Urban Redevelopment Authority

 This requirement basically rules out all possibilities of hiring extra staff for your home based business.
 If your business has expanded to the point where you need more hands, you need to comply with the 2-person rule – the guidelines only allow up to 2 non-residents.

-This rule has spelt an end to the possibility of turning your home into a tuition centre.
+This rule defines an end to the possibility of turning your home into a tuition centre.
 You are allowed to give tutor services but the numbers of students are limited to only three students at a time.

-While URA has given green lights to residents to run hairdressing, manicure/pedicure and other beauty services as their home based business, massage services are completely banned from the list, regardless of its scale (big or small).
+URA has given green lights to residents to run hairdressing, manicure/pedicure, and other beauty services as their home-based business.
+However, massage services are not part of the list, regardless of its scale (big or small).
 This is to prevent the notorious prostitution activities and other sexual services in HDB flats.

-Despite many strict rules that have drawn the line between home based business and brick-and-mortar physical shop, there are many opportunities in home based business.
-For example, the guidelines encourage home based business related to office work using a computer (that is connected to the office main computer); sewing work; freelance jobs without business activities, like freelance writers, as long as you meet the HDB’s requirements.
+There are many strict rules that have drawn the line between home-based businesses and brick-and-mortar physical shops.
+Having said that, there are still many opportunities in home-based business.
+For example, the guidelines encourage home-based business related to office work using a computer, sewing work, and freelance jobs without business activities.

 - You must be 18 years of age, or older